bft-smart/fabric-orderingservice/README.md

 ## Distributed deployment

 You can configure the ordering nodes, frontends, peers and clients to operate in a true distributed setting with the scripts contained in the `./docker_images/` folder.
 The idea is to execute the `prepare_<TYPE>_defaults.sh` scripts to obtain the default configuration files for each type of principal (where `<TYPE>` is either `orderingnode`,`frontend`, `peer`, or `cli`).
-This will create a new folder named `./<TYPE>_material` where you can edit the configuration files before copying them into a container.
+This will create a new folder named `./<TYPE>_material` where you can edit the configuration files before copying them into containers.
 Once the configuration files are ready, they can be copied into their respective containers using the `create_<TYPE>_container.sh` scripts.
-Not all scripts need to be invoked at all hosts (for instance, `prepare_peer_defaults.sh` and `create_peer_container.sh` only need to be executed at hosts executing peers).
+Bear in mind that not all scripts need to be invoked at all hosts (for instance, `prepare_peer_defaults.sh` and `create_peer_container.sh` only need to be executed at hosts executing peers).

 If you wish to re-create the "`SampleOrg`" network from the previous section in a distributed scenario:

-1. Login to each host machine where you with to install the network components and download this repository using `git clone` or any other method of your preference.
-Execute the `prepare_<TYPE>_defaults.sh` at each hostname from within the `./docker_images` folder
+1. Login to each host machine that will comprise the network and download this repository using `git clone` or any other method of your preference.
+Execute the respective `prepare_<TYPE>_defaults.sh` scripts from within the `./docker_images` folder

-2. In the machines that should run the ordering nodes and the frontend, edit the `hosts.config` file with the IDs, IP addresses, and ports of each host running an ordering node.
+2. In the machines that should run ordering nodes and the frontend, edit the `hosts.config` file with the IDs, IP addresses, and ports of each host running an ordering node.
 This file must be the same across all ordering nodes, and should look something like this:

 ```
 #server id, address and port (the ids from 0 to n-1 are the service replicas)